Pooja Chopra

-Pooja Chopra is an Indian actress.
-She won the title of Femina Miss India World 2009.
-She is the first Indian to win the "Beauty with a Purpose" title at the Miss World competition for India.
+Pooja Chopra (born 3 May 1986) is an Indian actress, model and beauty pageant titleholder.
+She won the title of Femina Miss India World 2009 and represented India at Miss World 2009 pageant where she became the first Indian to win the "Beauty with a Purpose" title at the Miss World competition for India.
 As an actress, Chopra was awarded the Times Most Powerful Woman Award for her contribution to the field of acting.
 She got her breakthrough with Commando: A One Man Army and since then, appeared in many films.

 Pooja Chopra features in the Times list of 50 most beautiful faces of India.

 Early life

-Chopra was born in Kolkata, West Bengal, India.
-She was abandoned by her father at birth since he wanted a boy.
+Chopra was born in Calcutta (now Kolkata), West Bengal, India.
+She stated was abandoned by her father at birth since he wanted a boy.
 Chopra's mother, Neera had to leave her marital home since she refused to admit Pooja to an orphanage in Kolkata, and she moved to Mumbai with both kids.
 She worked and brought up both girls by herself.
 She is a resident of Pune, Maharashtra.
 She has an older sister named Shubhra Chopra.
 She attended Mount Carmel Convent High School and later graduated from Ness Wadia College, both in Pune.